-These Almond Flour Banana Muffins are delicately sweet and super moist with pops of chocolate chip goodness and crunchy walnuts.
-It's a one-bowl muffin recipe ready in under 30 minutes that's gluten-free, dairy-free and easily made vegan, too!
+These Almond Flour Banana Muffins are delicately sweet and super moist, with pops of chocolate chip goodness and crunchy walnuts.
+This one-bowl muffin recipe is ready in under 30 minutes, and it's gluten-free, dairy-free, and easily made vegan, too!

-My girls and I have been on a quest to try healthier variations of our most loved treats, like these whole wheat banana muffins, in which we replace all purpose flour with whole wheat flour for added fiber and nutrients.
+My girls and I have been on a quest to try healthier variations of our most beloved treats, such as these whole-wheat banana muffins and almond flour blueberry muffins, in which we replace all-purpose flour with whole-grain or alternate flours for added fiber and nutrients.

-I've been using almond flour in baking lately, so wanted to try out my banana bread recipe with almond flour.
+I've been using almond flour in my baking lately, so I wanted to try out my banana bread recipe with it.
 And I think I nailed it with this one!
 It took me a few tries to get the consistency right, but now these almond flour banana chocolate chip muffins have become a regular in our home.

-Let's take a detailed look on how we made them healthier!
+Let's take a detailed look at how we made them healthier!

 Healthy Banana Muffins with Almond Flour

-I like to call these banana muffins healthy for a number of reasons.
+I like to call these banana muffins healthy for several reasons.
 They are:

 - Gluten-Free - made entirely with almond flour.

-- Dairy-Free - no dairy in sight, just make sure to purchase dairy-free chocolate chips, too.
+- Dairy-Free - no dairy in this recipe, just make sure to purchase dairy-free chocolate chips, too.

-- Refined Sugar-Free - we sweeten these muffins with maple syrup, which is a natural, unrefined sweetener.
+- Refined Sugar-Free - We sweeten these muffins with maple syrup, a natural, unrefined sweetener.

-- Refined Flour-Free - no all-purpose flour makes this a wonderful low-carb recipe, too.
+- Refined Flour-Free - no all-purpose flour makes this a relatively lower-carb recipe, too.

-- Easily made Vegan - the recipe requires two eggs, but those can be replaced with a vegan egg replacer or two flax eggs (keep reading for instructions below!).
+- Easily made Vegan - the recipe requires two eggs, but those can be replaced with a vegan egg replacer or two flax eggs (see instructions below).

 Ingredients - Notes & Substitutions